Skip to content

 await db.query(

-`INSERT INTO features (geom, properties, updated_at)
+`INSERT INTO features (geom, name, updated_at)

-VALUES (ST_SetSRID(ST_MakePoint($1, $2), 4326), $3::jsonb, now())`,
+VALUES (ST_SetSRID(ST_MakePoint($1, $2), 4326), $3, now())`,

-[lng, lat, JSON.stringify({ name: 'My point' })]
+[lng, lat, 'My point']

 )